Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/_posts/2024-08-14-launching-echoes.markdown

 ---
 author: R!dd13r
 layout: posts
 title: "Liftoff!
-Launching the Echoes of the Wasteland."
+Launching The Echoes of Wasteland."
 date: 2024-08-14 10:11:10 -0400
 categories: [ launch ]
-excerpt: "R!dd13r joins the Echoes of the Wasteland."
+excerpt: "R!dd13r joins the Echoes of Wasteland."
 ---

 I'm delighted to be invited by a pair of capable Munchkins and help them on their exciting learning journey.